|

 Just because I attended this posh private

-school did not make me part of my affluent classmates' social circles.
-Pretty much ignored,
+school did not make me a part of the social circles

 graduated without a single date in high school.